CHESAPEAKE NATIONAL RECREATION AREA FAQ'S

 Q: What kind of infrastructure changes will happen within the CNRA site boundaries on the NPS map upon passing the CNRA legislation?

-A: The exact nature of infrastructure improvement and changes within CNRA sites will be up to NPS and the owners or managers of sites, who will make these decisions in a manner that accommodates public access while preserving the historic, cultural, and environmental integrity of each individual site.
-The legislation also requires NPS to acquire or partner with a property to act as visitor centers by donation or from a willing seller and authorizes NPS to provide matching funds to partner sites based on mutually agreed upon terms, which could be used for refurbishment or preservation of the sites.
+A: The exact nature of infrastructure improvement and changes within CNRA sites will be up to NPS and the current owners or managers of the proposed sites, who will make these decisions in a manner that accommodates public access while preserving the historic, cultural, and environmental integrity of each individual site.
+The legislation also authorizes NPS to acquire properties to act as visitor service centers by donation or from a willing seller.

 Q: Are there any examples of existing NPS units that have used alternative or limited public access options to meet the specific needs of a site?